 - (a) Prior to accepting the GST audit assignment, a GST auditor is expected to ensure that he is eligible to conduct the audit.
-It may be noted that under the GST Laws there are no ceilings in respect of the number of audit assignments that an auditor can accept. - (b) The Council of the ICAI is of the view that, communicating with the member who has done the work previously would be a healthy practice, in every case where a member is required to give a report for a special purpose.
-This would be proper also in view of the provisions of Clause 8 of Part I of the First Schedule of the CA Act.
+It may be noted that under the GST Laws there are no ceilings in respect of the number of the audit assignments that an auditor can accept. - (b) Council of ICAI is of the view that, communicating with the member who has done the work previously would be a healthy practice, in every case where a member is required to give a report for a special purpose.
+This would be proper also in view of the provisions of Clause 8 of Part I of First Schedule of CA Act.
 Hence it is recommended for a member accepting a GST audit assignment to communicate with a member who conducted the audit under the erstwhile laws in the prior year(s).
-While communicating, it would be advisable to find out if the member did not accept the appointment for any professional or any other reasons. -.
-It may be noted that, the GST auditor is not required to communicate with the statutory auditor who has conducted the audit of the registered person under any other law being in force during his time. - (c) A GST auditor is not required to communicate about his appointment or acceptance of an audit to the departmental authorities.
+While communicating, it would be advisable to find out whether there are any professional or any other reasons as to why the member should not accept the appointment.
+It may be noted that, it is not required for a GST auditor to communicate with the statutory auditor who has conducted the audit of the registered person under any other law for time being in force. - (c) A GST auditor is not required to communicate about his appointment or acceptance of an audit to the departmental authorities.